BlueBrain/sonata-extension/source/blueconfig.rst

         :required: False
         :unit:
         :description:
          For Noise and RelativeShotNoise stimuli, the mean value of current to inject as a percentage of a cell's threshold current.
+For RelativeOrnsteinUhlenbeck stimulus, the mean value of conductance to inject as a percentage of a cell's inverse input resistance.
 Used instead of 'Mean' in Noise stimulus

     .. blueconfig_value:: Format
         :type: Format